-- SEND register to be updated at least once a term. - IEP and EHC meetings to be held at least annually and all actions highlighted implemented.

-- All associated data or paperwork to be forwarded to parents and carers, involved agencies and safely stored on-line or in SEND files in accordance with GDPR. - Parents and carers to be kept regularly informed and involved. - Parents and carers to be invited to IEP/EHC reviews at least once a year. - Children to be involved, as appropriate. - Relevant SEND data or paperwork to be stored or filed in a central system. - External agencies to be involved as indicated in the EHC plan. - Agencies to be managed effectively by SEND co-ordinators. - INSET/SEND updates passed on to colleagues where appropriate. - TA monitoring sheets implemented by senior TA and passed on to SEND coordinator.
+- SEND register to be updated at least once a term. - IEP and EHC meetings to be held at least annually and all actions highlighted implemented. - All associated data or paperwork to be forwarded to parents and carers, involved agencies and safely stored on-line or in SEND files in accordance with GDPR. - Parents and carers to be kept regularly informed and involved. - Parents and carers to be invited to IEP/EHC reviews at least once a year. - Children to be involved, as appropriate. - Relevant SEND data or paperwork to be stored or filed in a central system. - External agencies to be involved as indicated in the EHC plan. - Agencies to be managed effectively by SEND co-ordinators. - INSET/SEND updates passed on to colleagues where appropriate. - Children's Early Years Support Plans implemented by Nurture Nook Lead/ Phase Lead and passed on to SEND co-ordinator for termly reviews with parents and professionals.